 repeated practice of successful strategies across different environments

 There is one last thought to share…

 When working to improve your child’s self-regulation skills, remember that progress can be fast or slow, big or small, consistent or “spotty”.
 Try to keep in mind that the long-term goal is to provide you and your child with a toolbox.
 A toolbox that is filled with different strategies.
 Strategies that can be used across many different environments, to help your child maintain a calm and focused state of mind.
-This toolbox will not make your child perfectly behaved, but simply more prepared to handle the world around them.
+This toolbox will not make your child perfectly behaved, but simply more prepared to handle the world around him.